molgenis/molgenis-service-armadillo/docs/pages/install_management/armadillo_minor_release_update.md

 ### 1. Stop docker containers

-First, log in to the Armadillo UI and navigate to the Profiles tab.
-Now, click 'Stop' for each profile listed.
+First, log in to the Armadillo UI and navigate to the Containers tab.
+Now, click 'Stop' for each container listed.

 Next, stop any unnecessary containers.